x-name/Goda/README.md

 			"Text":"Text text text.",
 			... // Add all your data what you want store, include index data like in Tree }',
-		"Hash":["Key for this field"],
+		"Hash": ["Key for this field"],
-		"Tags":["Tag 429","Tag 963","Tag 822"],
+		"Tags": ["Tag 429", "Tag 963", "Tag 822"],
-		"Full":["Full-text search field 0"],
+		"Full": ["Full-text search field 0"],
-		"Tree":{"Data":1480189402},
+		"Tree": {
+			"Data": 1480189402
+		},
 		"Options":{
-			"Reserve":64, // Optional, default 0; Reserved space for this Data in bytes (Required for Update) "HashDuplicate":0 // Optional, default 0; 0 - not insert on any duplicate key; 1 - not insert if first key duplicate; 2 - insert duplicate without hash key
+			"Reserve": 64,     // Optional, default 0; Reserved space for this Data in bytes (Required for Update) "HashDuplicate": 0 // Optional, default 0; 0 - not insert on any duplicate key; 1 - not insert if first key duplicate; 2 - insert duplicate without hash key
 		}
 	}
 }